 The report also found that the share of births to unmarried mothers and teen mothers was higher for U.S.-born women (42 percent and 11 percent, respectively in 2010) than to foreign-born women (36 percent and 5 percent, respectively).
 Meanwhile, a higher share of immigrant women gave birth at age 35 and older (21 percent) than did U.S.-born women in that age set (13 percent).

 Overall U.S. teen birth rates have declined about 37 percent in the past two decades, according a report by the Centers for Disease Control and Prevention (CDC) released in April 2011.
 That study found contraceptive use is lowest, while teen childbirth is highest, among Hispanics and non-Hispanic blacks.
+Lower contraceptive use may also explain why teens in states with more residents with conservative religious beliefs are also more likely than other teens to give birth.
+That study, detailed in the journal Reproductive Health in 2009, found that Mississippi topped the list of conservative religious beliefs and teen birth rates.

 Researchers with Pew say the cause of the immigrant birth-rate decline, found in the new study, is likely due to changes in behavior, since the composition of immigrants in the U.S. population has not changed during that time period.
 A previous report from Pew tied the recent overall birth-rate decline to the recession.
 Latinos — who make up a large portion of the immigrant population — have been hit particularly hard by the economic downturn, with increasing poverty and unemployment rates.